xuantiep/xdeb-org/content/post/running-drupal-debian-9-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 Drupal put .htaccess in the files folder and  some other places for security reasons.
 The following is an example how to add the same security configurations directly in an  Apache conf file.
 The DirectoryMatch regex most likely needs adjustment for your directory structure.

-First there are also some settings to deny access to version control folders and some Drupal core text files.
+At the top there are some settings to deny access to version control folders and some Drupal core text files.

 ~~~~
 # Prevent access to .bzr and .git directories and files.